counter-flow/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

 ---
 ####################### Banner #########################
 banner:
-  title : "Yaml Large Scale Refactorings From Slack" image : "images/banner-art.svg" content : "Because there is so much yaml files in the world, we need to update them at scale."
+  title : "Apply Yaml Configuration Changes and Conventions at Scale" image : "images/banner-art.svg" content : "Yaml files are widely used by many tools for configuration purposes: GitHub Actions, Kubernetes, Travis, Spinnaker, AWS Cloud Formation, Google Cloud, Ansible, Docker Compose, Open Shift, etc..
+It is very hard to manage conventions at scale.
+Counterflow is a GitHub bot to help you to apply changes and enforce conventions to yaml files in all your repositories from Slack"
   button:
     enable : true
     label : "Sign up for Beta"